nvanexan/nve2022/content/posts/markdoc.md

 Second, there is the age-old engineering issue of trade-offs.
 I had some hesitation about incorporating a specific syntax into my fairly vanilla Markdown files.
 To be sure, I had to make this choice when I chose MDX before too.
 But it is an important consideration, as you will start to get married to the specific syntax.
 For example, at the top of my blog posts, I use a [Markdoc partial](https://markdoc.io/docs/partials) to render the header of each post, so I can keep my code dry and not have to repeat this everywhere.
 But when viewing the document outside of this website, the syntax appears alien and not super fun to look at.
 If you value _clean_ and _portable_ Markdown (_i.e._ easily readable / parseable / transferrable across apps and other places that accept Markdown) then Markdoc is likely not for you.

 Third, it's important to keep in mind what renderer you're going to use.
 In my case I chose render HTML instead of JSX, so I could use basic HTML and then add web components as needed.
 But [static rendering of native web components isn't well supported](https://lamplightdev.com/blog/2019/07/20/how-to-server-side-render-web-components/) because, well, those components rely on the actual browser window for operation.
-Accordingly, you may wish to [combine Markdoc with Next.JS](https://markdoc.io/docs/nextjs) or [React](https://markdoc.io/docs/examples/react) if it better fits your use case.
+So there's more cognitive effort required to do static snd progressive enhancement with web components to avoid layout shifts, etc. Accordingly, you may wish to [combine Markdoc with Next.JS](https://markdoc.io/docs/nextjs) or [React](https://markdoc.io/docs/examples/react) if it better fits your use case.

+## Concluding thoughts

 Honestly, though, [Markdoc](https://markdoc.io) is super great.
 If you've ever wanted your Markdown to support things like templating, conditionals, variables, etc., Markdoc makes it dead easy to support and implement, with a nice API for extending and building your own tags.